howardliao0211/PacketCommunication/README.md

 **Note: This library only implements functions for the slave device.**

+**A python example code has been included to show how the host device can communicate with the slave device.**

 # User Guide
 1. Declare a communication handle and initialize it with COMM_Init.
 ```